Resorts World: No crisis plan for emergencies

 He said the police operation against the gunman and rescue efforts for those trapped in the building were also hampered by lack of equipment such as gas masks.

-Despite the lack of equipment, Gomez added, RWM’s emergency team and the Phililppine National Police were able to evacuate 12,154 people to safety.
+Despite lack of equipment, Gomez added, RWM’s emergency team and the PNP were able to evacuate 12,154 people to safety.

 Resorts World President Kingston Sian said the multiple emergencies did not only overwhelm the security personnel but the people there who panicked.